Dr. William M. Fitzgerald (B.Sc (Hons), M.Sc, Ph.D.)

-William is a Research Scientist and Senior Technologist within the Center of Excellence at EMC Ireland.
-He carries out research on Cloud and Data Center infrastructure security configuration management.
-Within EMC, William forms part of an EU wide multidisciplinary and multi-partner research team collaborating on the EU FP7 SPECS Cloud security project.
+In the past, William held a role as a Senior Research Technologist within the Center of Excellence at EMC Ireland.
+He carried out research on Cloud and Data Center infrastructure security configuration management.
+While at EMC, William formed part of an EU wide multidisciplinary and multi-partner research team collaborating on the EU FP7 SPECS Cloud security project.

-In the past, William was a Postdoctoral Research Fellow at the Department of Computer Science, University College Cork and was a member of the Cork Constraint Computation Centre (4C).
+Previous to that, William held a role as a Postdoctoral Research Fellow at the Department of Computer Science, University College Cork and was a member of the Cork Constraint Computation Centre (4C).
 He carried out research (directed by Dr. Simon Foley) on network security configuration, threat management and cyber-physical security.

 William holds a Ph.D. in Computer Security from University College Cork.
 He also holds the following degrees M.Sc. (research) and B.Sc. (honours) both from N.U.I.
 Maynooth.
 He previously held research posts at Waterford Institute of Technology's TSSG and at Ericsson Applied Research Laboratories, Ireland.